tonylindeberg/pyscsp/README.md

 detecting image features in image data.

-The paper (Lindeberg 2015) gives a more modern treatment of some of the concepts described in (Lindeberg 1998a), regarding the use of spatial extrema of the Laplacian operator (N-jet function 'Laplace'), the determinant of the Hessian operator (N-jet function 'detHessian') and the rescaled level curve curvature operator (N-jet function 'Kappa')
+The paper (Lindeberg 2015) gives a more modern treatment of some of the concepts described in the paper (Lindeberg 1998a), regarding the use of spatial extrema of the Laplacian operator (N-jet function 'Laplace'), the determinant of the Hessian operator (N-jet function 'detHessian') and the rescaled level curve curvature operator (N-jet function 'Kappa')